SupplyDrop helps game studios hire from each other based on their development cycles

 SupplyDrop is unveiling a service today that connects game studios that have too many developers with those who have too few during the ups and downs of the games development cycle.

 Vienna, Austria-based SupplyDrop said it has created an intuitive matchmaking platform built specifically for video game development.
 SupplyDrop will be free of fees for the first several months, to gather feedback and to streamline the platform.
 Following the introductory period, SupplyDrop will implement updates along with a to-be-announced fee structure.

-The idea is to empower games development studios to build better, stronger and more stable teams.
+The idea is to empower games development studios to build better, stronger, and more stable teams.

 SupplyDrop matches studios with companies that fit their needs and solves the inherent problem of the game development project cycle, helping to avoid the pitfalls of hiring developers during the final ramp of a game development project, and then lay them off during the cooldown period once a project has launched.